-Using both the maximum and minimum possible biomass increases (i.e., for the Project, assuming either all cultch-on-longline culture [Table 2] or all rack-and-bag culture [Table 3] at intertidal sites), CE was calculated three ways, using flushing rates of 3, 7, and 14 days, to address different estimates of flushing rates based on several different flushing estimates (Tables 2 and 3).
-All CE values are greater than 0.05, except for the calculation based on existing biomass with a flushing rate of three days.
-The highest CE value occurs when including all potential culture, at a flushing rate of 14 days (CE=1.32).
-Although this value is greater than one and is an indication that the clearance rate is exceeding the flushing rate, it is important to consider that this metric only considers the water itself and does not account for phytoplankton (food) abundance in the bay.
+CE was calculated three ways, using flushing rates of 3, 7, and 14 days, to address different estimates of flushing rates based on several different flushing estimates (Tables 3 and 4).
+Total CE values calculated assuming a CR of 2.54 L/g/h range between 0.09 and 0.41, and CE values calculated assuming a CR of 4.78 L/g/h range between 0.17 and 0.77.
+The highest CE value occurs when including all potential and existing culture, with the assumption of the higher clearance rate and longer residence time of 14 days.
+Although this maximum value suggests that just over 3/4 of Arcata Bay will be filtered by cultivated shellfish each day, it is important to consider that this metric only considers the water itself and does not account for phytoplankton (food) abundance or production in the bay.